Terseus/python-io-chunks/README.rst

 ====

 * Upload package to pypi so the installing instructions works.
-* Automated testing in Python 2.7 and 3.x
 * Write *some* examples and description.
 * Write doc for readthedocs.org